Genetic data are not like other personal data. They are sensitive data and belong to a special category of personal data.

 Anonymity during a Private DNA test

-Legal tests can be requested during an administrative procedure or judicial in many countries, which can sometimes be long and very expensive.
+Legal tests may be required as part of administrative or judicial procedures in many countries, which can sometimes be lengthy and very costly.

-But in some countries, such as Belgium, it is accepted that private laboratories provide you with legal tests outside of all procedures.
+However, in some countries, such as Belgium, private laboratories are permitted to provide legal tests without requiring formal procedures.

 Anonymity during a Legal DNA test